Русский

 About us

 The Social and Economic Council of the Republic of Serbia was first established in August 2001 under the Agreement on the Establishment and Scope and Mode of Operation of the Social and Economic Council of the Republic of Serbia, concluded between the Serbian Government, Confederation of Autonomous Trade Unions of Serbia (CATUS), Trade Union Confederation "Nezavisnost" (TUC "Nezavisnost"), Association of Free and Independent Trade Unions and the Serbian Association of Employers (SAE).
 The Agreement on the Promotion of Operation of the Social and Economic Council was signed as soon as in April 2002.
+Already the following year, the same participants signed the Agreement on improving the work of the Social and Economic Council of the Republic of Serbia

 The Law on the Social and Economic Council of the Republic of Serbia was adopted in November 2004 (Official Gazzete of the Republic of Serbia, No. 125/04) giving the Social and Economic Council of the Republic of Serbia a legal framework for establishment and operation.
 The Law defines the Council as an independent body, made up of representatives of the Serbian Government, representative associations of employers and representative trade unions.
 The Council is made up of 18 members and in the current convocation the Government is represented by six, SAE by six, CATUS by four and TUC "Nezavisnost" by two members.